testflows/TestFlows-WebSite/source/about.md

 The motivation for the framework came from the experience of developing test automation for various projects.
-After developing multiple custom closed-source test automation systems, and not being quite satisfied with the capabilities and the approach of other open-source projects, and it serves as a platform for providing a flexible framework that can easily be adapted to the testing task at hand.
+After developing multiple custom closed-source test automation systems, and not being quite satisfied with the capabilities and the approach of other open-source projects, {% testflows %} serves as a platform for providing a flexible framework that can easily be adapted to the testing task at hand.
 {% endhtml %}
 ---